 Legal & Human Resources Services

-The Legal & Human Resources Services staff offers assistance to school board members and administrators throughout the state.
-Staff attorneys can assist with a variety of employment, human resources, school and labor law issues to help your district make sound management decisions.
-As a member of the WASB, you have access to sample employment policies, employee compensation data and other resources to help you manage your district more efficiently.
+The Legal & Human Resources Services staff assist member districts’ school boards throughout the state.
+WASB staff attorneys can assist with a variety of employment, human resources, school and labor law issues to help your district make sound management decisions.
+See the tabs below.

-WASB staff counsels can assist with the process of reviewing, drafting or revising a handbook, board policies, job descriptions, bargaining proposals or other employment-related documents.
+WASB staff attorneys can assist with the process of reviewing, drafting or revising board policies, a handbook, job descriptions, bargaining proposals or other employment-related documents.
 In addition, members may request district employment policies, handbooks, CBAs, and salary schedules from the WASB archives.

 In-Services, Training and Webinars

-On-site workshops and training is available covering a wide range of human resource, employment and school law topics.
-One of our most popular workshops is the School Board Roles and Responsibilities workshop, where a WASB staff attorney reviews the legal basis for school board powers and duties, district administrator powers and duties and the duties of the individual board member.
-If your district has distance learning technology, WASB can save you travel costs by presenting sessions remotely through videoconferencing.
-In addition, WASB attorneys frequently present on a variety of legal topics at the WASB annual Employment & Labor Law Seminars and State Education Convention, and through webinars
+On-site workshops and training are available covering a wide range of human resource, employment and school law topics.
+One of our most popular workshops is the School Board Legal Roles and Responsibilities workshop, where a WASB staff attorney reviews the legal basis for school board powers and duties, district administrator powers and duties and the duties of the individual board member.
+WASB can save you travel costs by presenting sessions remotely through videoconferencing.
+In addition, WASB staff attorneys frequently present on a variety of legal topics at the WASB annual Employment & Labor Law Seminars and State Education Convention, and through webinars.

-The Legal and Human Resources staff can help you navigate often-complicated legal waters and will represent boards in discrimination and unemployment insurance compensation cases before relevant state agencies.
+In addition, WASB staff attorneys can help you navigate often-complicated legal waters and will represent boards in discrimination and unemployment insurance compensation cases before relevant state agencies.

-WASB attorneys can represent school boards in collective bargaining, and are available to provide legal representation in response to prohibited practice complaints and unit clarification petitions.
+WASB staff attorneys can represent school boards in collective bargaining and are available to provide legal representation in response to prohibited practice complaints and unit clarification petitions.

 Student Expulsion Hearings